magicmonk8/MySteemitFriends/README.md

   Alternatively, you may click another button to find out your ranking in terms of number of followers.

 - [**upvotelist.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/upvotelist.php): A page opened up from index.php.
 It will show all articles voted on by a particular user, with the date and percentage of each vote, and a show ranking button that displays this user's contributation as a ranking against all other users who voted.
-It also includes a built in calculator for you to add up contributions by a specific user.
+You will also see how much in total the voter has contributed towards all of your articles during this time period in $ amount.

 - [**style.css**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/style.css): CSS Stylesheet for the whole website.